 The Maa word Osotua means the "invisible umbilical cord" which unites us all.
 If we are in need and ask for help, others will come to our aid.
 Being one of the strongest concepts within the Maa culture, it captures the aim of our foundation very well.

-In collaboration with Maasai in the Mara - our partners below - we co-create and implement sustainable livelihood- and land-use management systems by connecting ecology, economy and anthropology, improving the health and lifes of Maasai, livestock and ecosystem in an eco-friendly and socially sustainable way.
+In collaboration with Maasai in the Mara - our partners below - we co-create and implement sustainable livelihood- and land-use management systems by connecting ecology, economy and anthropology, improving the health and lives of Maasai, livestock and ecosystem in an eco-friendly and socially sustainable way.

 Learn more about our partners and projects below.